 Let me repeat that again. $3.00 per month for Kindle Unlimited!

-That’s less than the average price for one ebook!
+That’s less than the average price for one ebook sale!

-Okay, so $9.99 was a minimal line in the sand for authors to make a return on Amazon Kindle Unlimited earnings from the KDP Select Global Fund.
+Okay, so $9.99 was a minimal line in the sand KU subscription price for authors to make a return on Amazon Kindle Unlimited earnings from the KDP Select Global Fund.

 But how in the name of sanity can authors expect to earn anything more than peanuts with a subscription service fee of $3.00?

 At $9.99, authors make around half a cent a page.
 But at $3.00, it will have to mean less than 0.002 cents per page.
-If that is not close to nothing, I don’t know what is.
+If that is not a page rate close to nothing, I don’t know what is.

-Sure, the Indian market is a lot different from the US or UK market, and India has a LOT of readers.
+Sure, the Indian market is a lot different from the US or UK book market, and India has a LOT of readers.
 But at $3.00 per month, where is Kindle Unlimited ebook subscription heading?

 Australia is having it tough in the mining industry at the moment, with plenty of people losing their jobs.
 So why not reduce Amazon Kindle Unlimited membership for them to say $4.99.